NukingDragons/hacknum-opus/src/invisreg.md

 ## Setup

 This setup requires downloading and executing the following utility, defender may or may not catch this file on disk.
 Potentially use a [reflective PE loader](./windows_reflective_pe_loader.md) to avoid this issue.
-The executable in question can be found at https://github.com/NukingDragons/invisreg.
+The executable in question can be [found at this repo](https://github.com/NukingDragons/invisreg).
 Go to Releases and download the latest executable, compilation is not required.

 ## Execution